-Kisqali can work in combination with an aromatase inhibitor in postmenopausal women diagnosed with advanced-stage or metastatic, hormone-receptor-positive, HER2-negative breast cancer that hasn’t been treated with hormonal therapy yet.
+Kisqali can work in combination with an aromatase inhibitor in premenopausal, perimenopausal, and postmenopausal women diagnosed with advanced-stage or metastatic, hormone-receptor-positive, HER2-negative breast cancer that hasn’t been treated with hormonal therapy yet.

 Advanced-stage breast cancer is cancer that has come back (recurred) or spread beyond the breast to the chest wall below the breast.
 Metastatic breast cancer is advanced-stage cancer that has spread to parts of the body away from the breast, such as the bones or liver.